 The word parasite literally means “one who eats from the table of another” and is an old Greek word that was applied to sycophants or ‘professional guests’ who befriended the rich and ate at the top table.
 With that in mind, it is imperative that modern dog owners such as ourselves are armed with the knowledge to spot the presence of parasites before they outstay their welcome as our dog’s uninvited visitor, says Simon Foden.

-Did you know that it's estimated that at any time only five percent of the flea population have found a host, the rest are still looking?
+Did you know that it's estimated that at any time only five percent of the flea population has found a host, the rest are still looking?
 Scary thought.

 Life Cycle: Anything from two weeks to eight months, depending on conditions.